XenonAsmov/XenonAsmov/README.md

 ### ✨ About Me

 - 🔭 I’m currently working on improving my programming skills.
-- 🌱 I’m learning Python, Java development.
+- 🌱 I’m learning Java.
 - 🕶 Skills - JavaFx, OpenGL, Forge API, Minecraft API, Git.
 - 💬 Ask me about IT news, development, or anything tech-related.
 - 📫 How to contact me in Discord: asm.abuse